Afsinoz/pokedexcli/README.md

 # pokedexcli
 Personal Terminal Pokedex

-This is a personal project that is tutored in [boot.dev](boot.dev), and with some personal spices.

 ## What is next here?
 - TODO: Update the CLI to support the "up" arrow to cycle through previous commands